tcardoso2/vermon/DOCUMENTATION.md

 ## StartWithConfig

 Starts the current environment based on existing configuration.
-Use this method instead of {Start}
+Use this method instead of {Start}.
+If there are any plugins added to the environment, it calls their respective "Start" functions as well.
+In the end executes a callback.

 **Parameters**